Demographics of Nigeria

-Nigeria is the most populous country in Africa and the sixth in the world.
-It is also one of the most densely populated countries in Africa, with approximately 218.5 million people in an area of 923768 km2.
+Nigeria is the most populous country in Africa and the sixth most populous in the world.
+Nigeria is also one of the most densely populated countries in Africa, with approximately 218.5 million people in an area of 923768 km2.

-Approximately 50% of Nigerians are urban dwellers, with the rate of urbanisation being estimated at 4.3%.
-Nigeria is home to over 250 ethnic groups, with over 500 languages, and the variety of customs, and traditions among them gives the country great cultural diversity.
-The three largest ethnic groups are the Hausa, 25% of the population; along with the Yoruba, 21%; and Igbo, 18%.
-The Ijaw, Efik, Ibibio, Annang, and Ogoni constitute other Southern populations.
-The Tiv, Urhobo-Isoko, Edo and Itsekiri inhabit Nigerian's Midwest.
-Over 1 million people living in Nigeria (0.5% of its total population, or 1 in every 200 people living in Nigeria) are from a continent other than Africa.
-800,000 people living in Nigeria are from India, 100,000 people from the United States, 75,000 people from Lebanon, 60,000 people from China and 16,000 people from the United Kingdom.
+54.3% of Nigerians are urban dwellers, with the annual rate of urbanisation being estimated at 3.92%.
+Nigeria is home to 371 ethnic groups speaking over 500 languages and the variety of customs and traditions among them gives the country great cultural diversity.
+Three largest ethnic groups, namely the Hausa, Yorubas, and Igbos constitute more than 60% of the population.
+The Ijaw, Efik, Ibibio, Annang, Ogoni, Tiv, Urhobo-Isoko, Edo and Itsekiri are some of the other sizeable ethnic groups.
+Over 1.2 million people living in Nigeria (0.5% of its total population, or 1 in every 200 people living in Nigeria) are from a continent other than Africa.
+There are 100,000 people from the United States, 75,000 are from Lebanon, 60,000 are from China and 16,000 are from the United Kingdom.

-Most of the population is a young population, with 42.54% between the ages of 0–14.
-There is also a very high dependency ratio of the country at 88.2 dependants per 100 non-dependants.

-Three of the main religious groups are Muslim estimated at 45%, Christian at 45% and other indigenous beliefs at 10%.
-The predominantly Christian Igbo are found in the southeast.
-Roman Catholicism is the largest Christian denomination in Igboland, but Anglicanism is also strong, as are Pentecostal and other Evangelical denominations.
+Nigeria has a young population overall, with 42.54% of inhabitants between the ages of 0–14.
+There is also a very high dependency ratio at 88.2 dependents per 100 non-dependents.
+The three main religious groups are Muslims (estimated to be 53.5% of the total population), Christians (estimated at 45.9%), and adherents of indigenous religions (estimated at 0.6%).
+The predominantly Christian Igbo are found in the south-east.
+Roman Catholicism is the largest Christian denomination in Igboland, but Anglicanism is also strong, as are Pentecostalism and other Evangelical denominations.

 Persons of different ethnic backgrounds most commonly communicate in English, although knowledge of two or more Nigerian languages is widespread.
 Hausa, Igbo and Yoruba are the most widely used Nigerian languages.
-Nigerian Pidgin is used widely as an unofficial medium of communication especially in the Nigerian cities of Warri, Sapele, Ughelli, Benin and Port Harcourt.
+Nigerian Pidgin is used widely as an unofficial medium of communication, especially in the Nigerian cities of Warri, Sapele, Ughelli, Benin, and Port Harcourt.